73/79 512 36

 On 25 April 1915, they sailed from Southampton to Le Havre on board the SS Maidan & HMT Mattaran.
 There were 90 waggons, 4 officers, 155 Other Ranks and 211 horses.
 After two days stay in Le Havre they took a train to Neuville, a suburb of Montreuil-sur-Mer, near Le Touquet.

 From Le Havre the 1st Battalion Park Reserve moved up the coast.
 Some men moved into the 1st Train Division to fill the losses, the rest provided a service of horse-pulled waggons to other units to fetch and carry supplies.

-On 23 Sept 1916 Sidney was transferred to the 1st Train Division.
-In their War Diaries it describes how their companies were transferred into different battalions of 1st TD.
+On 23 Sept 1916 Sidney was transferred to the 1st Division Train.
+This was a unit of the Army Service Corps made up of four companies, later titled 437, 438, 439 and 440 Companies ASC.
 Without knowing which company Sidney was in, we don’t know where he would have gone, though these are all North-East of Amiens:

-One entry in the diary describes the men fixing the narrow-gauge railway in Sausage Valley in the Somme.
+One entry in the war diary for the 1st Bn Park Reserve describes the men fixing the narrow-gauge railway in Sausage Valley in the Somme.

 Sidney came safely through all this, having served nearly five years, and was discharged as a Driver in April 1919.

 NB: It was thought that this division was involved in the Light Railways, however the railways were run by the Tramway Operating Companies.

 Presumably ‘Division Train’ is used in the sense of ‘waggon train’.